LouisRossouw/chunky-cheese/pi/dot_squad_bridge/README.md

 3. Click **Load unpacked**
 4. Select this folder

+### How to use

-After the install, you can now pass led patterns to the chrome extension
+After the install, you can now pass led patterns to the chrome extension from any front end web app

 ```bash
 window.postMessage(
   {